cybae0804/rChat/README.md

 ## dev branch
 Trial by fire code goes here.

+### 5/13/2018
+Merged with 'jamesb' branch, 1 on 1 chat function tested and implemented.

 ### 5/10/2018
 All users tab implemented.
 Clicking the user profile should lead to a profile activity.
 Profile Activity needs to be built.